Physical Education (B.S.Ed.)

 Want to help future generations develop the skills, habits and attitudes necessary to promote lifelong health and wellness?
 Our physical education program prepares you to teach at the elementary, intermediate or secondary level.

 You’ll take courses linking current educational theories and research to real-world, contemporary experiences in K-12 schools.
 Our program focuses on “the whole child” to ensure that you will impact the social and emotional development, as well as the cognitive and behavioral changes, of your students.
-And you’re almost assured of acing the edTPA: 100 percent of Physical Education undergraduates in Fall 2016 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.
+And you’re almost assured of acing the edTPA: 100 percent of Physical Education undergraduates in spring 2018 passed the mandatory assessment required to obtain teacher licensure in Illinois and several other states.

 A minor or endorsement in a second teaching area is recommended.
 We offer two concentrations for you to choose: